Finding Great Grandmother's Son, Sam Bradford, Jr.

-Since Steve Bailey found the 1880 Census with Sam and Lucy Bradford, my sister, Gloria Foster, and I happened to notice a Sam Bradford living next door to Henderson and Lucy Nelms in 1910.
+Since Steve Bailey found the 1880 Census with Sam and Lucy Bradford, I happened to notice a Sam Bradford living next door to Henderson and Lucy Nelms in 1910.
 Lucy was first married to Sam Bradford, so this Sam Bradford who was 28 caught our eye:

 Year: 1910; Census Place: Beat 3, DeSoto, Mississippi; Roll: T624_738; Page: 9A; Enumeration District: 0017; FHL microfilm: 1374751